Skip to content

 Step 3: Go deep on two or three favourites.
 Personal-best tracking on each game is independent; the fastest way to climb on a specific title is sustained practice.
 Pick two or three and let the rest sit.

 Step 4: Do not completely ignore the rest.
-The daily challenge will assign any game, including genres you are weak at.
-Playing those occasionally — even badly — keeps the streak multiplier alive and occasionally reveals a game that grows on you.
+Rewarded sessions will assign any game, including genres you are weak at.
+Playing those occasionally — even badly — keeps you in the rotation and occasionally reveals a game that grows on you.

 A Few Practical Notes